-The Net Exports Effect relates to the influence that foreign trade has upon the level of aggregate demand in the domestic economy, and is therefore a key component of the Keynesian consumption function.
 An increase in exports relative to imports (X-M) implies a net boost to domestic production, and thus a welcome reduction in unemployment during times of recession.
 To see this, recall that:

 AD = C + I + G + (X-M)

-If this is unfamiliar, check out my article about: Aggregate Demand
+If this is unfamiliar, check out my article about: Aggregate Demand.

 Unfortunately, due to the close interconnectedness of the global economic system, a recession in one country often occurs at the same time as recessions in other countries (especially close trading partners), with the implication that any improvement in net exports for one country often comes with a deterioration in exports for other countries at just the wrong time in the economic cycle.

-These types of policies came to be called beggar-thy-neighbor policies, and after repeated costly examples of this sort of nonsense, the developed world moved more in the direction of cooperation in international trade, with various types of trade agreements.
+Only after repeated, and costly, examples of this sort of nonsense did the developed world move more in the direction of cooperation in international trade, with various types of trade agreements.

-For completeness, I should point out that it was more usually the case that these beggar-thy-neighbor policies would be used to slow down an economy during times of inflation rather than boost them during times of recession.
-In so doing a country would look to improve its terms of trade by revaluing (or appreciating) its currency so that it could increase living standards by affording extra imports.
+For completeness, I should point out that it was more usually the case that these net-export manipulation policies would be used to slow down an economy during times of inflation rather than boost them during times of recession.

 The net exports formula is simply value of exports once imports have been deducted: